jbadomics/tnseq/docs/index.md

-# tnseq
+# Identifying harmful mutations in microbial populations with Tn-seq

 This repository contains lesson materials, instructions, and scripts for analyzing Tn-seq data as presented during the [Bodega Bay 2016 bioinformatics course](http://dib-training.readthedocs.org/en/pub/2016-02-08-bodega.html).

-## Learning objectives

-## Set up your Amazon instance and install dependencies
+## Set up Amazon instance and install dependencies

 Before we get going with data analysis, we need to set up our environment and install some dependencies.
 On Amazon Web Services, launch Ubuntu 14.04 LTS (64-bit) on an m3.2xlarge instance.
 You will need to create a new private key if you do not already have one.